mjanki/BestAndroidMvvmTemplate/README.md

 ## Model Custom Mappers
 Each layer will have its own **models**, along with a **mapper** per model per direct layer below it.
 So a **TaskViewModelEntity** will have a mapper that maps to and from a **TaskRepoEntity**.
 A **TaskRepoEntity** will have two mappers in the **Repository** layer that will map it to and from both **TaskNetworkEntity** and **TaskDatabaseEntity**.

-Each mapper will extend an interface that looks like this:
+Each mapper will implement an interface that looks like this:
 ```kotlin
 interface MapperInterface<T, V> {
     // Map from current layer entity to specific layer below entity